Kroy and Kim Zolciak-Biermann: Marriage, Family and Kids

 Merry Christmas from the Biermann’s ❤️ I know I’m late 🙈 but I was really enjoying time with my family and honestly I was pretty exhausted.
 Sadly on Christmas morning my Grandma passed away😢 I remember always saying to her “Grandma how did you have 6 kids I can’t Imagine!” 😉 she always said, “ There is more than enough love to go around.”
 She was an incredible woman who had more love in heart then anyone I know ❤️ she will be missed by so many.
 Grandma I love you and I’ll never forget how you always made me feel so special.❤️

-Interestingly, the couple had a shotgun wedding as their first child, Kroy Jagger Jr., born on May 31, 2011.
+Interestingly, the couple had a shotgun wedding as their first child, Kroy Jagger Jr. was born on May 31, 2011.
 Kim and Kroy kept at growing their love and extending their family as they welcomed their second son, Kash Kade, on August 15, 2012, and a set of twins, Kaia Rose and Kane Ren, on November 25, 2013.
-While they are running their independent businesses as of now, they have also actively remained a part of the Television world and also introduced their offsprings to it.
-Their fans can see the adorable family’s recent adventure as they plan to hit the road in an RV for a five-week, cross-country road trip.
+While they are running their independent businesses, they have also actively remained a part of the television world and introduced their offsprings to it.
+Fans can see the adorable family’s recent adventure as they plan to hit the road in an RV for a five-week, cross-country road trip.

-Read More: When Does Married to Medicine: Los Angeles Return to Bravo?